InfluenceFunctional/MXtalTools/docs/source/model_training.rst

 =====

 Training is controlled by a set of .yaml configs.
-Every run has a base config, and a main config, which optionally overwrites runs in the base.
+Every run has a base config, and a main config, which optionally overwrites entries in the base.
 The main config can be specified on command line like so

 .. code-block:: bash